ned14/outcome/Readme.md

 Tarballs of source with all unit tests passing: https://dedi4.nedprod.com/static/files/

 Todo:
- - [ ] Add clang-tidy support to Boost lite and get it running regularly.
- - [ ] Add macro helpers to Outcome for returning outcomes out of things which cannot return values like constructors, and convert said exceptions/TLS back into outcomes.
-  - Make use of `std::system_error(errno, system_category, "custom error message");`
  - [ ] Audit all uses of `std::error_code.code()` and replace with `std::errc::whatever` as
 appropriate.
  - [ ] Move the detailed `basic_monad` docs out of the group monad page and onto the front page